andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/cronjob.md

 [Cron Job resources](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) run a job periodically on a given schedule, written in a `Cron` format.

+They are useful for creating periodic and recurring tasks, e.g running backups or sending emails.

 ## Create Hello Cron Job

 Look at the file `cronjob.yaml`{{open}}.
 This example create a job every minute which prints the current time and a hello message.